 The RO has overall responsibility for co-ordinating the use of the support craft, and maintaining radio contact using Channel 37 (M, or also M1 on some sets).
-There are sufficient handheld VHF radios to give at least 3 boat communications at race times - remember there is the club Landline 02844828375 - only useful if manned!
-The RIBs may have fitted sets (which are intermittent and not dependable) and RIB crews should carry a reserve handheld.
+There are sufficient handheld VHF radios to give at least 3 boat communications at race times - remember there is the club Landline 02844828375 - only useful if manned! (eg bar open times)